KhalilZouhir/Building-a-Data-Pipeline-Analyzing-Electric-Vehicle-Population-Data-from-API-to-Dashboard/README.md

 - Data Collection: Data files are collected using a physical machine.
 - ETL Process: The data is processed with Talend for Extract, Transform, Load (ETL).
 - Data Warehouse: The processed data is loaded into a Snowflake data warehouse.
+- Data Analysis: Analysis is performed on the data within the data warehouse.
 - Dashboard Visualization: A Power BI dashboard is created to visualize the data.

 ## Detailed Explanation